JAlcocerT/JAlcocerT/content/blog/dev-cryptowithai.md

 ## Conclusions

 After researching this, i got more questions than answers.

+Specially after https://exponential.fi/ to Discover the best DeFi opportunities with expert research and risk insights.

 > To avoid smaller and frequent scams and non sense projects, have we got into a bigger and mandatory scam?